maxgfr/typescript-swc-starter/README.md

 pnpm test # For running unit test pnpm test:watch # For watching unit test

-pnpm lint # For linting the code pnpm lint:fix # For linting the code and fix issues
+pnpm lint # For linting the code with Biome pnpm lint:fix # For linting the code and fix issues pnpm format # For checking formatting with Biome pnpm format:fix # For formatting the code pnpm check # For running both lint and format checks pnpm check:fix # For fixing both lint and format issues

 pnpm bundle # For generating bundling in cjs and esm